IIIF/cookbook-recipes/recipe/0015-start/index.md

 This recipe extends [Simplest Manifest - Video][0003] by adding the information required by a client to start playback at a particular point.
 This is done by adding the `start` property to the Manifest with the start time in seconds.

-The target of `start` must be a JSON object with `id` and `type` properties and can be either a Canvas, or a Specific Resource with a Selector and a `source` property where the value is a Canvas.
+The target of `start` must be a JSON object with `id` and `type` properties and can be either a Canvas, or a SpecificResource with a Selector and a `source` property where the value is a Canvas.

-In this use case, `type` is a SpecificResource with the Selector `type` `PointSelector` that identifies a timepoint within the `source`.
+In this use case, `type` is a SpecificResource with the Selector `PointSelector` that identifies a timepoint within the `source`.

 ### About selector classes: